 Warning: This story has disturbing details about the Kamloops residential school.
 If you are feeling triggered, the National Indian Residential School Crisis Hotline can be reached at 1-866-925-4419.

-The prime minister is promising “concrete action” after a ground-penetrating radar search confirmed the existence of an unmarked mass grave containing remains of 215 children at a former residential school in Kamloops, B.C.
+The prime minister is promising “concrete action” after a ground-penetrating radar search confirmed the existence of potential graves containing the remains of 215 children at a former residential school in Kamloops, B.C.

 For starters, he could stop fighting First Nations children in court, fully fund similar investigations at other sites and call the situation what it is — a genocide — according to NDP Leader Jagmeet Singh.